Topologically Protected Metastable States in Classical Dynamics: Statement of the speculations

-In the equilibrium of the ordered phase, no matter how the interfaces bend, the order parameters along the normal direction $\vec n$ of the interface almost have identical shapes \cite{allen1979microscopic}.
-Panel (a) of Fig.\ref{fig1} shows the cross section profile of the antiphase order parameter along the normal direction of the interface.
-The profile is like $\phi\simeq\tanh(g)$ where $g$ is the coordinates along the normal direction \cite{weinberg1992classical}.
-According to \cite{allen1979microscopic}, the velocity $\vec v$ of the interface is proposed to be proportional to the mean curvature $H$ of the domain wall, i.e., $|\vec v|\propto H$.
-The direction of the velocity is opposite to the direction of the normal vector $\vec n$ at that point while $\vec n$ points outward the surface (see panel (c) of Fig.\ref{fig1}).
-As an example, the velocity at a spherical interface directs inward.
+During the coarsening dynamics, the order parameters along the normal direction $\vec n$ of the interface almost have identical shapes \cite{allen1979microscopic}.
+Fig.\ref{fig1}(a) shows the cross sectional profile of the antiphase order parameter along the normal direction of the interface.
+The profile behaves like $\phi\simeq\tanh(g)$ where $g$ is the coordinates along the normal direction \cite{weinberg1992classical}.
+According to Allen-Cahn \cite{allen1979microscopic}, the velocity $\vec v$ of the interface is linearly proportional to the mean curvature $H$ of the domain wall, i.e., $|\vec v|\propto H$.
+The direction of the velocity is opposite to the direction of the normal vector $\vec n$ at that point as indicated in Fig.\ref{fig1}(c).

-From $|\vec v|\propto H$, we further speculate that {\it the domain wall in the TDGL model \eqref{eqgl} resembles a rubber band or a spring with zero natural length} \footnote{We need to stress that this interface cannot break during the evolutions, otherwise it cannot separates the antiphase order parameters.}.
-Therefore, for a closed and topologically trivial interface, it will gradually shrink and finally disappear.
-Topologically trivial means there are no obstacles preventing the interfaces to shrink.
-For example, the blue loop-shaped curve in the panel (b) of Fig.\ref{fig1} is a topologically trivial interface.
-We sketch its dynamics in the panel (c) of Fig.\ref{fig1}.
-The gray arrows indicate the velocity vectors at each point of the interface.
-Arrow directions are the velocity directions opposite to the normal directions of each point, while the arrow lengths imply the magnitudes of the velocities.
-Because of $|\vec v|\propto H$, the convex parts of the curve will move inwards while the concave parts will move outwards.
+From Allen-Cahn's assertion that $|\vec v|\propto H$, we further speculate that {\it the domain wall in the TDGL model \eqref{eqgl} resembles a rubber band with zero natural length}. ``Zero natural length'' implies that the domain wall can shrink and disappear if there is no obstacles.
+Therefore, a closed and topologically trivial interface will gradually shrink and finally disappear.
+For example, the blue loop in Fig.\ref{fig1}(b) is topologically trivial.
+We sketch its dynamics in Fig.\ref{fig1}(c), in which gray arrows indicate the velocity vectors at the interface.
+Arrow directions are the velocity directions opposite to the normal directions, while the arrow lengths imply the magnitudes of the velocities.
+Because of $|\vec v|\propto H$, the convex parts of the curve will move inwards while the concave parts will move outwards, behaving like an elastic rubber band with zero natural length.
 Consequently, after some time, an interface with uneven loop will gradually bend and shrink, then become more even and finally disappear.
-See for example the subsequent pictures in the panel (c) of Fig.\ref{fig1}.
+See the subsequent sketchy pictures in Fig.\ref{fig1}(c).